 Additionally, article 19 of the Angolan Arbitration Law provides that the parties may be represented or assisted by a lawyer, which has in the past led to the understanding that it should be a lawyer registered with the Angolan Bar Association.

 Arbitral awards produce the same effects as judicial decisions rendered by state courts and are enforceable when condemnatory (article 33 of the Angolan Arbitration Law).
-Additionally, and as discussed further below, Angola acceded in 2017 to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
+Additionally, and as discussed further below, Angola is a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) and has recently ratified its accession to the ICSID Convention.